 Factory Accident Solicitors — Scotland

-Factory employees should be provided with a secure workplace and correct safety equipment to complete their work safely.
-It is the duty of the employer to reduce the risk of a factory injury by ensuring adequate health and safety regulations are in place.
+Factory and warehouse employees should be provided with a secure workplace and the correct safety equipment to carry out their duties.
+Under health and safety legislation, employers have a legal duty to reduce the risk of a factory injury by maintaining adequate health and safety procedures.

 More Compensation Than I Expected